-Giving your baby full protection from the waist up, this UPF 50+ swim shirt is a splash of color on a hot day.
+Giving your kid full protection, this UPF 50+ swim suit is a splash of color on a hot day.
 It’s very breathable, and the material is resistant to both chlorine and salt water.

 Full-body protection in neat (and cute) package, this UPF 50+-rated has a snap bottom for easy access to a diaper and a front snap neckline to make it easier to get on and take off.

-It’s the boy’s version of the above—with the extra bonus of a hood for when the sun is just too hot and your boy need some extra protection for their head.
+It’s another version of the above—with the extra bonus of a hood for when the sun is just too hot and your boy need some extra protection for their head.

 Best Sunscreen For Babies